rogerzhang/loki/README.txt

 		To configure the Loki project, follow these steps...

 		- in the "loki" folder, find the "uize-config.json" file and open it in your text editor
+		- modify the value of the "uizePath" config option according to where the UIZE project is in your environment - the path can be a relative path and must point to the "site-source" folder of the UIZE project
 		- go to the "moduleConfigs" section of the JSON object, and then go to the "Uize.Build.Loc" subsection - this section contains all the configuration for the localization script
 		- the configuration data already contains configuration for various projects, and the only options you will need to modify are the "rootFolderPath" values for each localization project - you can start with just one project that you care about for initial testing
 		- modify the path in the "rootFolderPath" option so that it points to the equivalent folder of a project you want to localize, based upon where that project's code is checked out on your machine